top of page

 Although not an owner of the property, a man named Bacon operated a shoe store on the lot at this time.
 By 1820, he had removed from the location.
 Mr. Bacon’s identity is currently unknown.
 He may have been Joseph G. Bacon, one of the founding members of Hillsborough United Methodist Church.

 1829, Bacon returned to his previous establishment, selling shoes under the company name Scarlett & Bacon.
-Mr. Scarlett’s identity is also unknown at this time.
+Mr. Scarlett’s identity is also unknown at this time but it may have been James Scarlett who married Mary Carson on March 15, 1820.

 David Yarbrough (Yarborough), Grocery Store